kensnyder/react-thermals/README.md

 #### Bypassing middleware, rendering and AfterUpdate event

-State setters accept an additional parameter that allows you to replace the state value without the usual effects.
+The `options` parameter allows you to replace the state value without the usual effects.

-That options object has up to 3 properties:
+That options object has up to 4 properties:

 1. `bypassRender` - If true, do not notify components of the change.
 2. `bypassMiddleware` - If true, skip any registered middleware.